ikanaki/orientation-exam-1/README.md

 - Every ship has a name and maximum warp speed (floating-point number).
     - At any time, ship is located at one of the planets.
     - Ship can be either docked or undocked.
-Docked ships cannot travel to another ship until undocked.
+Docked ships cannot travel to another planet until undocked.

 - Planets are represented just by their name.
-    - There is no limit to as how many ships can be located at any given planet.
+    - Each planet has its own maximum limit of how many ships it can have docked at any given time (some docking capacity).
+    - If this limit is reached, no more ship can dock until more space becomes available (already docked ship undocking).
     - Assume that planet names are unique.

 ## Frontend